fpjohnston/TECO-64/doc/flags.md

 ### EU - Upper/Lower Case Flag

-This flag controls flagging of upper or lower characters.
-This flag is primarily historical, and was created to handle terminals or monitors that were unable to display both upper and lower case characters.
+This flag controls whether certain characters are marked when output.
+It was originally intended for terminals or monitors that were unable to display both upper and lower case characters, and its use is primarily historical.
+By default, it is not enabled in TECO-64, but can be configured if desired.
+If it is not configured, any attempt to execute the command will result in a ?CFG error.

 | Command | Function |
 | ------- | -------- |